TalmudLab/daf-renderer/README.md

 const renderer = dafRenderer("#dafGoesHere", options);
 renderer.render(mainHTML, innerHTML, outerHTML, "b");
 ```
 For examples on how to use this, refer to the example files provided.
-You can use this package with a single HTML file.

 *Note: If you are providing particularily complex inputs (mainHTML, innerHTML, outerHTML) to the renderer straight from the HTML file, you may need to place the renderer in a 10 ms timeout to give the browser time to parse the HTML.
 Refer to example1.html for an example of this.*